cod3rjava/test-pr-request-flow/.github/PULL_REQUEST_TEMPLATE/frontend.md

 Describe your UI-related or frontend-specific changes.

-- Related issue / JIRA ticket:
+- Related issue / Click Up ticket:
-- Component(s) or area(s) changed:
+- Type of change: (Bug fix / Feature / Refactor / Docs / etc.)
-- Screenshots / screencasts (if applicable):
+- Impacted areas of the codebase:

 ---